 For Immediate Release:

-Orlando, Fla. – PETA’s educational division, TeachKind, is sending a letter to Orlando public-school principals, grades K through 12, urging them to decline SeaWorld Orlando’s offer of free admission to Florida teachers.
+San Antonio – PETA’s educational division, TeachKind, is sending a letter to the principals of all San Antonio schools, grades K through 12, urging them to decline SeaWorld San Antonio’s offer of free admission to Texas teachers.
 In its letter, TeachKind points out SeaWorld’s cruel treatment of animals, as shown in the critically acclaimed documentary Blackfish, copies of which the group is offering to send to the school for free.
 PETA also explains that contrary to its claims, SeaWorld isn’t educational and instead sends children the dangerous message that abusing animals for entertainment and profit is acceptable.

 “The orcas at SeaWorld are denied everything that’s natural and important to them, and they’re forced to live in tiny concrete tanks that must seem like a bathtub to them,” says Director of Youth Outreach and Campaigns Marta Holmberg.
-“Kindness and empathy are two of the most important lessons that children can learn, and teachers can set a compassionate example for their students by steering clear of SeaWorld.”
+“Kindness and empathy are two of the most important lessons that children can learn, so the last place that teachers should take their students is SeaWorld.”

 Many of the orcas at SeaWorld were captured from their family pods in the ocean.
 At least 37 orcas and dozens of dolphins have died at U.S. SeaWorld facilities from causes ranging from severe trauma to intestinal gangrene to chronic cardiovascular failure, and the federal government has cited SeaWorld facilities for violating the Animal Welfare Act.
 Humans have also paid a price, including a trainer who was killed after being seized by a frustrated orca, thrashed around violently, and held under water to drown.

 For more information, please visit PETA’s website SeaWorldOfHurt.com.